Julia Letlow: Caucus memberships

+2026 U.S. Senate campaign

+On January 20, 2026, Letlow announced that she would run for the U.S. Senate in 2026, challenging Republican incumbent Bill Cassidy.
+She won Trump's endorsement and defeated Cassidy in the primary, advancing to a runoff with state Treasurer John Fleming.
+On June 27, 2026, she defeated Fleming in the runoff and won the Republican nomination.
+If elected, she will become the first Republican woman in the U.S. Senate representing Louisiana.

 Political positions

 Immigration

 Letlow released a statement criticizing the Biden administration for "immigration detainees being released" in Louisiana, writing, "I join my fellow members of the Louisiana delegation in demanding a thorough and complete explanation of this situation and urge the Administration to stop these releases immediately".

 Infrastructure

 In July 2021, Letlow told KNOE-TV that there was "Nothing like a pandemic to bring to light how vital rural broadband is to our district", and said that rural broadband can provide better access to quality healthcare and education.
 Of the infrastructure plan proposed by Joe Biden, Letlow said, "You know, it's the political football...I really want to make sure that that infrastructure bill addresses true infrastructure needs.
 Roads, bridges, ports, rural broadband.
 Cut the other part out."

+Iran war

+In March 2026, Letlow opposed a war powers resolution that would have limited the 2026 Iran war.
+She voted against another war powers resolution on the Iran war in June 2026.

 2020 presidential election

-Letlow said she would have joined the majority of Republican representatives in objecting to the results of the 2020 presidential election in Congress, had she been in office at the time.
+Letlow said she would have joined the majority of Republican representatives in objecting to the results of the 2020 presidential election in Congress had she been in office at the time.